Re-designing the GRCOA Website

 Mid-Fidelity Prototype Usability Testing

-Overall, the new design was positively received by participants.
-While completing the tasks, participants had little to no issues with navigation and finding information.
-Additionally, participants compared the new visual layout to the previous one they were shown (the current live CRCOA website) and positively commented on the new visuals and interactions, stating that information is easier to find and pages are more appealing to look at.
+The new design was positively received.
+Participants had little to no issues with navigation and finding information, and compared the new layout favourably to the current live site, noting information was easier to find and pages more visually appealing.

 Usability Test Results